erde-lang/erde-lang.github.io/src/docs/reference.md

 foo.echo('hello world') -- hello world
 ```

-If you need to modify the returned table, you can access it via `_MODULE`, which
+If you need to modify the returned table, you can access it via `_MODULE`:
-is declared at the top of the compiled code and thus accessible anywhere.

 ```erde
 setmetatable(_MODULE, { __index = _G })